-The Vancouver Island Cancer Centre is located at 2410 Lee Avenue in Victoria on the Royal Jubilee Hospital site.
+The Vancouver Island Cancer Centrre is located at 2410 Lee Avenue in Victoria on the Royal Jubilee Hospital Site.
 Services offered include professional counselling, relaxation group, therapeutic touch clinic and nutrition counselling all at no cost.
-For more information or to make an appointment, please contact Patient and Family Counselling at 250-519-5525.
+For more information please call 1-800-670-3322.
+To make an appointment with Patient and Family counselling please call 250-519-5525.